What is Budgeting?

-The budget is the plan which intends to figure out expected operations revenue and expenses of an organization for a future time period.
-In other words for business, entity budgeting is the process of preparing a detailed statement of financial results that are projected for a certain period of time.
+The budget is the plan which intends to figure out expected operations revenue and expenses of an organization for a future period.
+In other words, for business, entity budgeting is the process of preparing a detailed statement of financial results that are projected for a certain period.
 It is to estimate the future while taking the management inputs considering internal and external factors of the organization.

 However, the approaches can be divided into two major points as below;

 In the top-down approach, the top management prepares the budget according to the objective of the organization and passes it on to the managers for implementations.
 The suggestion and inputs may have taken from the managers before it’s preparation, but consideration to their suggestions for such preparation is solely on management’s desecration.

 Top-down budgeting begins with the estimation of costs at a higher level.
 The entire budget is divided into first-level tasks, and then below level task and then below level task.